openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-pip.rst

 .. image:: https://user-images.githubusercontent.com/15709723/127752390-f6aa371f-31b5-4846-84b9-18dd4f662406.gif
    :width: 400

-Try the :doc:`Python Quick Start Example <https://docs.openvino.ai/2024/notebooks/201-vision-monodepth-with-output>` to estimate depth in a scene using an OpenVINO monodepth model in a Jupyter Notebook inside your web browser.
+Try the `Python Quick Start Example <https://docs.openvino.ai/2024/notebooks/201-vision-monodepth-with-output.html>`__ to estimate depth in a scene using an OpenVINO monodepth model in a Jupyter Notebook inside your web browser.

 Get started with Python
 +++++++++++++++++++++++